sn115426/nclient/README.md

-# nclient-buildable
+# nclient-src
- SRC of nclient from kmatias
+source code of nclient